 Installing MapReduce Tools for use with Cloudera Search

 Cloudera Search provides the ability to batch index documents using MapReduce jobs.
-Install the solr-mapreduce package on hosts where you want to submit a batch indexing job.
+To use the MapReduce tools, solr-mapreduce must be installed on hosts where you want to submit a batch indexing job.